moonrepo/python-plugin/README.md

 Building from source directly (with `python-build`), and supporting Python 2, will be fully supported in the future.

+### Global packages

+When globals are installed with `proto install-global python`, we install them using `pip --user`, which installs them to `~/.local/lib/pythonX.Y/site-packages` or `~/.local/bin` on Linux and macOS, and `~/AppData/Roaming/Python/PythonXY/Scripts` on Windows.

 ## Contributing

 Build the plugin: